A Spiritual Journey with One Another

 Spiritual theology is simply theology lived.
 A great deal of theology has to do with doctrine, with getting it right.
 Spiritual theology aims to bring that together within a lived life.
 The conviction behind spiritual theology is that the Bible—and all of Christian belief—is livable.
 It’s not just something to be held in your head or performed through your actions and ethics, but actually embodied.
 The model for spiritual theology is the incarnation, and spiritual theology is understood in the context of the Trinity, where everything is relational.
 There is no disembodied Christian truth.
 There’s no abstraction about the Christian life.
 It is all intended to be lived in a coherent way.

 May I Introduce Myself To You?

 and adheres to the Code of Ethics with ESDA.

 I have been with my bride for thirty-six years.
-We have a son, daughter, daughter-in-law, grandson, and a ‘little sweetie’ entering the world this May.
-I have recently finished up a four-month sabbatical, following twenty-four years as a chaplain and several years as a pastor.
-I was a hospice chaplain for sixteen years and served as a chaplain/coordinator in a local hospital for eight years.
-I have also pastored churches along my journey.
-I have discovered God to be faithful to speak, lead, and encourage others and me through many valleys, some very dark and deep.
-He shepherded me across fields and up mountain tops, full of vistas and invitations for fifty-seven years.
+We have a son, daughter, daughter-in-law, and two grandchildren.
+I have recently finished a four-month sabbatical, following twenty-four years as a chaplain and several years as a pastor.
+I was a hospice chaplain for sixteen years and served as chaplain/coordinator in a local hospital for eight years.
+I pastored several churches along my journey.
+God has been faithful to speak, lead, and encourage others and me through the many terrains of life.

+Jesus has shepherded me across fields and to mountain tops, full of vistas and invitations for fifty-seven years.
 This adventurous journey continues.
 Sitting with others on their journey is one of life’s greatest joys.
-I enjoy hanging out with my family and friends, cycling, social gatherings, Henry my Bernedoodle, journaling, any place in nature, and great books.
+I enjoy hanging out with my family and friends, cycling, social gatherings, Henry my Bernedoodle, journaling, nature, and great books.